Ddupasquier/DDupasquier/README.md

 Proficient with JS, TS, React.js, Svelte, HTML, SCSS/Sass, RoR, and a number of other tools.

 I'm a hard working Full-Stack Dev (Front-End leaning) who loves making fun animations and radical UIs.
-My main front end tool is SvelteKit.
+My front end framework of choice is SvelteKit.
 I love the simplicity and its amazing capability to highlight and improve upon the shortcomings of React.js.
-I'm actively interviewing and looking for work, so if you think I could be a good fit please don't hesitate to reach out! :)

-- 🌱 I’m currently learning **Python, and actively improving my TS skills**
+- 🌱 I’m currently learning **Angular, C#, and ASP.NET**

 - 👨‍💻 Some of my projects are available to view at https://dupasquier.dev OR in this very github.